-Dew also said that these financial arguments may stem from couple’s deeply held beliefs about the purpose of money.
+Dew also said that these financial arguments may stem from the couple’s deeply held beliefs about the purpose of money.

 “We all have deeply held beliefs about the best way to use money (e.g., use money for status, use money for security, etc.) Often these beliefs come from the family in which we grew up,” Dew said.
 “Sometimes spouses’ beliefs differ and so they come into conflict.
 You might imagine a spouse who feels that money is best used for status married to someone who feels that money is best used for security.
 This couple would then probably have more conflict.”